 Rope manufacturers publish minimum (or average) break loads for their ropes and therefore all rope production is designed to achieve this rather than concentrating solely on the finished diameter.

-When your new rope arrives, it will be in a 'relaxed' state, and consequently may look slightly 'fatter' than the given diameter.
+When you receive your new rope, it will be in a 'relaxed' state, and consequently may look slightly 'fatter' than the given diameter.

 Attempting to measure the diameter of a new rope - by eye, with a tape measure or even callipers - before it has stretched out to a working diameter isn't likely to produce an accurate result.

 N.B.
 The majority of feedback regarding new rope diameter is that the rope is too large.